-\textbf{Related Work:} \textit{Constrained Reinforcement Learning} uses the Constrained Markov Decision Process (CMDP) to maximize a reward function and satisfy constraints rather than designing policy through the reward function only~\cite{satija2020constrained,achiam2017constrained,gattami2021reinforcement,chow2017risk,tessler2018reward,liang2018accelerated,chow2018lyapunov}.
-WCSAC~\cite{yang2021wcsac} extends Soft Actor-Critic and considers a certain level of CVaR from the distribution as a safety measure to judge the constraint satisfaction.
-Using an abstract model~\cite{simao2021alwayssafe} to learn policies can autonomously find tradeoffs between performance and safety.
-As far as we know and from benchmarking work~\cite{ray2019benchmarking}, there is no constrained RL designed for long-horizon tasks, and even for short-horizon task all current approaches need to be retrained if the constraint thresholds changes.
+\textbf{Related Work:} \textit{Constrained RL} uses the Constrained MDP (CMDP) to maximize a reward function subject to \emph{expected} cost constraints~\cite{satija2020constrained,pankayaraj2023constrained,achiam2017constrained,gattami2021reinforcement,tessler2018reward,liang2018accelerated,chow2018lyapunov,simao2021alwayssafe, stooke2020responsive, liu2022constrained,yu2022towards,zhang2020first}.
+WCSAC~\cite{yang2021wcsac} extends Soft Actor-Critic and considers a certain level of CVaR of the cost distribution as a safety measure; \cite{chow2017risk} use Lagrangian approach for the same. \cite{sootla2022saute} prevent only worst case cost (no CVaR or expected) violation by tracking the cost budget in the state, which further does not allow for multiple constraints.
+As far as we know and from benchmarking work~\cite{ray2019benchmarking}, there is no constrained RL designed for long-horizon tasks, and even for short-horizon all current approaches need retraining if the constraint threshold changes.